alanjames1987/marilyn/README.md

 To populate this variable you can use the built in CRUD methods listed below, or you can directly manipulate it.

-If you use the CRUD methods you can various built in callbacks will be run.
+If you use the CRUD methods various built in callbacks will be run.
 If you manipulate it directly these callback functions won't be called.

 ```js
 Marilyn.model('someModelName', function(){